alexisquintero/.stuff/README.md

 #### FAQs
 * Why is there no `MAINAHEADCHAR`?
 I don't know a _clever_ way to do that.

+# custom.cfg
-## custom.cfg: simple grub default selector based on time and/or day
+## Simple grub default selector based on time and/or day